liyishuai/formal_dftl/README.md

-#Formal model DFTL algorithm and verfity it.
+# Formal modeling and verification of DFTL algorithm

-It is the source code of  DFTL algorithm.And it is target it to prove it.
+This project is to formalize the DFTL algorithm and prove its functional correctness.